pablofrizzi/Mr-Parson/README.md

 # The truth about Mr. Parsons

-I took the profile of Jack Parsons as an excuse to write a JQUERY script that will show and hide text paragraphs.
-The script also adds animation and it’s duration depends on length of the text.
+I took the profile of Jack Parsons as an excuse to write a jQuery script that would show and hide text paragraphs.
+Showing and hiding animation duration depends on the length of the paragraph.